-Revenue Recognition: Revenues from railcar sales are recognized following completion of manufacturing, inspection, customer acceptance and title transfer, which is when the risk for any damage or loss with respect to the railcars passes to the customer.
-Paint and lining work may be outsourced and, as a result, the sale for the railcar may be recorded after customer acceptance when it leaves the manufacturing plant and the sale for the lining work may be separately recorded following completion of that work by the independent contractor, customer acceptance and final shipment.
+Revenue recognition: Revenues from railcar sales are recognized following completion of manufacturing, inspection, customer acceptance and title transfer, which is when the risk for any damage or loss with respect to the railcars passes to the customer.
+Paint and lining work may be outsourced and, as a result, the sale for the railcar may be recorded after customer acceptance when it leaves the manufacturing plant and the sale for the lining work may be separately recorded following completion of that work by the contractor, customer acceptance and final shipment.
+Revenues from railcar leasing are recognized on a straight-line basis over the life of the lease.
 Revenues from railcar and industrial components are recorded at the time of product shipment, in accordance with ARI's contractual terms.
 Revenue for railcar maintenance services is recognized upon completion and shipment of railcars from ARI's plants.
 ARI does not currently bundle railcar service contracts with new railcar sales.
 Revenue for fleet management services is recognized as performed.
-ARI records amounts billed to customers for shipping and handling as part of sales and records related costs in cost of goods sold.

-Revenue Recognition: Revenues are recognized at the time products are shipped to the customer, under F.O.B Shipping point terms or under F.O.B.
-Port terms.
-Revenues are net of any discounts, rebates and allowances.
-Viskase periodically bills customers for shipping charges.
-These amounts are included in revenue with related costs included in cost of goods sold.
+Revenue Recognition: Revenues are recognized at the time products are shipped to the customer, under F.O.B shipping point or F.O.B port terms.
+Revenues are net of discounts, rebates and allowances.
+Viskase records all labor, raw materials, in-bound freight, plant receiving and purchasing, warehousing, handling and distribution costs as a component of costs of goods sold.